-1Prepared by RCBWG Board member Jame Schaefer, Ph.D.
-(Marquette University) with input from Sue Higgins, M.S.
-(Center for Large Landscape Conservation) and other SCB members on their experiences in the field.
+1Prepared by Best Practices Project Co-lead Jame Schaefer (Marquette University) with input from Co-lead Sue Higgins (Center for Large Landscape Conservation) and other SCB members on their experiences in the field.
 We are grateful for their willingness to include e-mail addresses at which they can be reached for more information.